Sunday in New York: Production

 The play was seen on Broadway by Eliot Hyman and Ray Stark of Seven Arts Productions who "thought it would make a good movie", according to Stark.
 Other companies were interested in film rights, but Stark called Krasna direct in Switzerland and did the deal.
-The rights cost $150,000 plus a percentage of the gross.
+According to one account, the rights cost $150,000 plus a percentage of the gross.
+Another account claims the price was $200,000.

 The film was a part of a multi-picture deal between Seven Arts and MGM.
 Lead roles originally were offered to Natalie Wood and Warren Beatty, who turned them down.
 Peter Tewksbury, better known for his work in television, signed to direct.
 Robert Redford auditioned to reprise his stage role but said his reading "did not go well" and he was not cast.